 Sending more buses for busy routes

 We’re committed to continuous improvement and are constantly developing and implementing new innovations to improve your transit experience.
-For an even closer look at Metro’s recovery, please flip through our comprehensive COVID-19 Response and Recovery Report.
+For an even closer look at Metro’s recovery, please read through our comprehensive COVID-19 Response and Recovery Reports.

 Here’s how to safely and efficiently use Metro: